blockchainsllc/in3-docs/docs/api-c.md

 int eth_verify_signature(in3_vctx_t *vc, bytes_t *msg_hash, d_token_t *sig);
 ```

-verifies a single signature blockheader.
+Verifies a single-signature blockheader.

 This function will return a positive integer with a bitmask holding the bit set according to the address that signed it.
 This is based on the signatiures in the request-config.

 arguments:
 ```eval_rst